 Located in a quiet street just off Morningside Road the apartment is well situated for visitors looking to base themselves close to the City Centre but want a peaceful night’s sleep.
 Morningside is predominantly a residential area with an eclectic mix of shops, cafes, bars, restaurants, library, a theatre and a 1930’s Art Deco cinema.

 The apartment is situated on Falcon Road, a quiet residential street close to the heart of Morningside.
-Morningside Road is 2 minutes’ walk away with a wide and interesting collection of shops, cafes, restaurants and bars, a Waitrose supermarket just round the corner and a Marks and Spencer’s Food-hall 5 minutes’ walk away.
-Morningside Road is services by many bus routes running into the City Centre’s New and Old Towns.
-With the volume of buses any wait should be no longer that 10 minutes.
+Morningside Road is 2 minutes’ walk away with a wide and interesting collection of shops, cafes, restaurants and bars, a Waitrose supermarket just around the corner and a Marks and Spencer’s Food-hall 5 minutes’ walk away.
+Morningside Road is serviced by many bus routes running into the City Centre’s New and Old Towns.
+With the volume of buses, any wait should be no longer than 10 minutes.
 The bus stops are also fitted with tracking screens which display the time to arrival of each bus number.
-For guests with small children there is a play park just along the street next to the Primary School.
+For guests with small children, there is a play park just along the street next to the Primary School.

 Five minutes’ walk:

 The Church Hill theatre – Formally a church in the late 1800s it is now a popular venue in the Edinburgh Festival Fringe as well as hosting many of Edinburgh’s leading non-professional theatre and dance companies.
 The theatre has undergone extensive renovations in the last few years to upgrade the facilities as well as a new extension to provide lift access to the Auditorium.
 Situated a few hundred meters up the street from Morningside’s Holy Corner, a famous crossroads in Edinburgh which houses a church on each corner of the cross.